by Daniel A. Rosen |

 The ‘cash bail’ system still prevalent in many localities needs to end.
 There has been widespread recent recognition that even minimal bail amounts keep poor people – particularly men of color – behind bars simply for being financially insolvent.
 Pre-trial detention should be used far more judiciously, and reserved solely for those who pose flight risks or a danger to the community.
 All others should be released without financial consideration.
 For those the Court wishes to monitor, home confinement or electronic supervision can be employed.

 The public defender system is also wholly broken.
-Reducing the number of defendants in the system will make it somewhat more manageable, but it’s probably time to refashion it entirely, relying more heavily on court-appointed private attorneys to protect defendants.
+Reducing the number of defendants in the system will make it somewhat more manageable, but it’s probably time to think about taking defendants’ Sixth Amendment right to counsel far more seriously.
+At the very least, these offices need much more robust funding, even if it means taking funds away from prosecutors.
 Most public defenders are doing the best they can under difficult circumstances, but too many poor defendants of color still get sloppy legal assistance, and serve far more time than they should as a result.
 Further, many defendants perceive their nominal advocates as working too closely with prosecutors to secure quick plea deals, given heavy caseloads, and failing to represent their interests fully.

 3) Make Corrections More Humane and Effective, and Less Profitable